vancleve/-BIO770-NaturalSelection/syllabus_main.md

 Each student should sign up to be a co-leader for **TWO** topics (see [Canvas sign up][canvas site]).
 Leading the discussion means:

-1. Reading each papers **thoroughly**.
+1. Reading the papers **thoroughly**.
-2. Preparing some topics and questions derived from the papers to generate discussion.
+2. Preparing topics and questions derived from the papers to generate discussion.
-3. Doing additional background research to on unfamiliar or challenging concepts or results so as to aid other students in discussion.
+3. Doing additional background research on unfamiliar or challenging concepts or results so as to aid other students in discussion.
 4. Using prepared topics/questions/background to stimulate discussion.
 5. Maintaining a balance among the discussion contributions of all the students in class.
-6. Incorporate note card questions for other students (see below) in discussion.
+6. Incorporating note card questions for other students (see below) in discussion.

 ## Weekly note card questions

 Before each class meeting, each student should prepare one or two questions based on the readings.

-Each question should be written out on a note card and handed to the discussion leaders for that week.
+- Write each question out on a **note card** and include **your name**.
+- **Hand in** your note cards to the discussion leaders for that week at the beginning of class.

 # Grading